Codefend/core/README.md

 # Codefend

 Codefend short for "Code Defender" is a Code obfuscator CLI that protects your code regardless of the programming language or framework.\
-The complete list of the examples for different programming languages/frameworks can be viewed [here](#examples)
+The complete list of examples for different programming languages/frameworks can be viewed [here](#examples)\
+`Please make sure to read the [here](#philosophy) behind the obfuscation first to understand why its cross language & cross-framework!`

 ## Installation